cockroachdb/docs/v20.2/information-schema.md

 ---
 title: information_schema
-summary: The information_schema virtual schema contains read-only views that you can use for introspection into your database's tables, columns, indexes, and views.
+summary: The information_schema schema contains read-only views that you can use for introspection into your database's tables, columns, indexes, and views.
 toc: true
 ---

-The `information_schema` [virtual schema](virtual-schemas.html) contains information about your database's tables, columns, indexes, and views.
+The `information_schema` [system catalog](system-catalogs.html) contains information about your database's tables, columns, indexes, and views.
 This information can be used for introspection and reflection.

-The definition of `information_schema` is part of the SQL standard and can therefore be relied on to remain stable over time.
-This contrasts with CockroachDB's `SHOW` statements, which provide similar data and are meant to be stable in CockroachDB but not standardized.
-It also contrasts with the virtual schema [`crdb_internal`](crdb-internal.html), which reflects the internals of CockroachDB and may thus change across CockroachDB versions.

 ## Data exposed by `information_schema`